 - Away from major highways or constant traffic

-- Well-lit but not overly bright
+- Well-lit but not glaring

 - Monitored or in populated areas for safety